rog555/abnosql/README.md

 Where:
 - `key_ids`: list of AWS KMS Key ARNs or Azure KeyVault identifier (URL to RSA CMK).
 This is picked up via `ABNOSQL_KMS_KEYS` env var as a comma separated list (*NOTE: env var recommended to avoid provider specific code*)
-- `key_attrs`: list of key attributes in the item from which the AAD/encryption context is set
+- `key_attrs`: list of key attributes in the item from which the AAD/encryption context is set.
+Taken from `ABNOSQL_KEY_ATTRS` env var or table `key_attrs` if defined there
 - `attrs`: list of attributes keys to encrypt
 - `key_bytes`: optional for azure, use your own AESGCM key if specified, otherwise generate one